lovelle/jquery-chat/README.md

 To see demo please visit [jquery-chat.net](http://jquery-chat.net)

+**Disclaimer**: This project is no longer maintained, because I do not have anymore time/interest to extend its functionality, anyway Pull Requests will be still accepted and merged ASAP.

 The jQuery Chat plugin can be used to add a JavaScript-based chatting system to your site, allows webmasters/developers to add a fully-working chat room on top of their site, see 'index.html' as an example.